MarjoKun/MarjoKun/README.md

 <h1>Unity C# Programmer</h1>

 <h2>About me:</h2>
 For 5.5 years I have worked for company which main focus were VR/AR applications for clients.
-I have been working on plenty of projects with different technologies and challenges:
+I have been working on plenty of projects with different technologies and challenges, every new project was different from previous one.
+Because of that I was able to learn a lot about programming, different technologies and SDK, approaches, contacts with clients, programming paterns and a lot more.
+My journey was long and full of adventures.

+<h2>SDK I have been working with:</h2>

 <br/><a href="http://www.root-motion.com/finalikdox/html/page16.html">VRIK</a>,
 <br/><a href="https://assetstore.unity.com/packages/tools/physics/hurricane-vr-physics-interaction-toolkit-177300">Hurricane VR</a>,